-- ^{6.1.} As a Trust we are aware that abuse, neglect and safeguarding issues are rarely individual events that can be covered by one definition or label.
-In most cases multiple issues will overlap with one another for further guidance: Responding to Abuse and Neglect.
-This is outlined locally with the Medway Threshold Guidance - ^{6.2.} Knowing what to look for is vital to the early identification of abuse and neglect.
-If staff are unsure, they should always speak to the Designated Safeguarding Lead (or a deputy). - ^{6.3.} All staff in school should be aware of the definitions and indicators of abuse and neglect.
-There are four categories of abuse: - Physical abuse: a form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child. - Emotional abuse: the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development. - Sexual abuse: involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening. - Neglect: the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development. - ^{6.4.} The most up to date definitions and possible indicators and signs of abuse are found in Appendix 1 of this document.
-Staff should also refer to What to do if you are worried a child is being abused 2018. - ^{6.5.} All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside of these environments.
-Indicators of abuse and neglect do not automatically mean a child is being abused, however all concerns should be taken seriously and explored by the DSL on a case-by-case basis. - ^{6.6.} The warning signs and symptoms of child abuse and neglect can vary from child to child.
-Children also develop and mature at different rates, so what appears to be worrying behaviour for a younger child, might be normal for an older child. - ^{6.7.} The Howard Academy Trust recognises that some children have additional or complex needs and may require access to intensive or specialist services to support them. - ^{6.8.} All staff, but especially the Designated Safeguarding Lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence. - ^{6.9.} Parental behaviours may also indicate child abuse or neglect, so staff should also be alert to parent-child interactions or concerning parental behaviours; this could include parents who are under the influence of drugs or alcohol or if there is a sudden change in their mental health. - ^{6.10.} Children may report abuse happening to themselves, their peers or their family members.
-All reports made by children to staff will be taken seriously and will be responded to in line with this policy. - ^{6.11.} By understanding the warning signs, we can respond to problems as early as possible and provide the right support and services for the child and their family.
+- Knowing what to look for is vital to the early identification of abuse and neglect.
+If staff are unsure, they should always speak to the Designated Safeguarding Lead (or a deputy). - All staff in school should be aware of the definitions and indicators of abuse and neglect.
+There are four categories of abuse: - Physical abuse: a form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child. - Emotional abuse: the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development. - Sexual abuse: involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening. - Neglect: the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development. - The most up to date definitions and possible indicators and signs of abuse are found in Appendix 1 of this document.
+Staff should also refer to What to do if you are worried a child is being abused 2018. - All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside of these environments.
+Indicators of abuse, neglect and exploitation do not automatically mean a child is being abused, however all concerns should be taken seriously, reported and explored by the DSL on a case-by-case basis.

+- 7.6.
+The warning signs and symptoms of child abuse, neglect and exploitation will vary from child to child.
+Children also develop and mature at different rates, so what appears to be worrying behaviour for a younger child, might be normal for an older child. - The Howard Academy Trust recognises that some children have additional or complex needs and may require access to intensive or specialist services to support them. - All staff, but especially the Designated Safeguarding Lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.

+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence. - Parental behaviours may also indicate child abuse or neglect, so staff should also be alert to parent-child interactions or concerning parental behaviours; this could include parents who are under the influence of drugs or alcohol or if there is a sudden change in their mental health. - 7.10.
+Children may report abuse happening to themselves, their peers or their family members.

+All reports made by children to staff will be taken seriously and will be responded to in line with this policy. - By understanding the warning signs, we can respond to problems as early as possible and provide the right support and services for the child and their family.
 It is important to recognise that a warning sign doesn't automatically mean a child is being abused.

-7. Specific Safeguarding Issues
+8. Specific Safeguarding Issues